Where's Raymond?: Production notes

 The series was filmed by Desilu at General Service Studios in Hollywood.
 Where's Raymond? aired at 8:30 EST on Thursdays opposite Four Star Playhouse, an anthology series on CBS, Broadway to Hollywood on DuMont (first season) and Treasury Men in Action on NBC.

+Sponsor Lehn & Fink cancelled the show at the end of its 39-week run in 1955.
+The trade publication Variety reported that the gross cost of each episode was $40,000, not including network time, and said that the show "never got off the ground, in the opinion of the client, and suffered in the competitive rating story."

 Reception

 A review of Where's Raymond? in TV Guide said that the program had "a thin story line on which to base a 39-week series".
 It added, however, that Bolger's dancing, humor, and singing "should be enough to please most viewers".